Nursing Facility Abuse and Bedsore Injury Attorneys Serving the Louisville, KY Area

 If your loved one suffers from bedsores, and you suspect neglect or abuse from his or her nursing home, you can hold them legally accountable.
 Team up with a Louisville bedsore attorney by speaking with attorney Seth Gladstein from the Gladstein Law Firm, PLLC today.

-Schedule your free consultation now at 800-991-0474 or request a consultation appointment online.
+Schedule your free consultation now or request a consultation appointment online.
 You pay our law firm nothing unless we recover compensation; therefore, you have no obligation to our firm.